 InterContinental Davos boasts an acclaimed spa, pool, and kids club as well as extensive, private meeting facilities and an expansive conference center with 10 modern, sophisticated spaces, from boardrooms to a ballroom, all equipped with state-of-the-art technology.
 For informal gatherings, there’s a large, naturally lit foyer, and outdoor areas are also available.

 As of August 2019, InterContinental Davos also offers hassle-free and complimentary charging for electric cars in their parking garage for overnight hotel guests!
 In terms of dining, 5 restaurants and bars offer a wide range of delicious cuisines and fine dining.

 Club Lounge access is free here if you book via our luxury travel concierge along with benefits including room upgrade on arrival, subject to availability, early check-in/late check-out subject to availability, and complimentary Wi-Fi.

 7. Kimpton Fitzroy In London

 The Kimpton Fitzroy in London offers stunning style right on Russell Square in Bloomsbury, known as the literary heart of London.
-Just around the corner, less than a minutes’ walk away, is the nearest London Underground station, Russell Square, on the Piccadilly Line.
+Less than a minutes’ walk away, just around the corner is the nearest London Underground station, Russell Square, on the Piccadilly Line.
 A lovely 5-minute meander across the charming Russell Square takes you to the British Museum.
 Covent Garden is a 15-20 minute walk away.